base-org/web/apps/base-docs/tutorials/docs/2_email-campaign-with-resend.md

 };
 ```

-Create a componenet that will serve as the email template:
+Create a component that will serve as the email template:

 `src/components/emailTemplate.tsx: `